Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, as long as it has a yellow sticker or is in a yellow city bag.

 Unfortunately, the city will not reimburse you for unused yellow bags or stickers.
 Both can be kept and used on those rare occasions that you have extra trash that will not fit in your cart.
-Or they can be shared with friends or relatives before implementation of the automated pick-up.

 The city of Grinnell is currently under the following building codes: